powersync-ja/powersync-supabase-react-native-group-chat-demo/README.md

 2. Create a PowerSync instance using the [PowerSync dashboard](https://powersync.journeyapps.com/) and connect the instance to your Supabase backend.
 Copy the Sync Rules from the [sync-rules.yml](./sync-rules.yml) of this repository into the sync-rules.yaml within the PowerSync dashboard.
 Copy the PowerSync instance URL from the dashboard and replace it in the [.env](./.env) file.

 3. Create an Expo project and replace the EAS project id in the [.env](./.env) file.

+> Please note: If you leave the values within the [.env](./.env) file as they are (non of them are sensitive secret's btw), you can try the app with the demo backend without spinning up your own Supabase backend and PowerSync instance.